 It's the Final Countdown!

-Ivy Tech Community College has recently launched its new Precision Agriculture Equipment Technology program at its Terre Haute, IN campus.
-We need your help to ensure the long-term success of this program, and by a greater extent, the successful future of the agriculture industry.
+Ivy Tech Community College has recently launched its new Precision Agriculture Equipment Technology program at the Terre Haute, IN campus.
+We need your help to ensure the long-term success of this program, and by a greater extent, the successful reached future of the agriculture industry.

 The Final Forty

 Ivy Tech identified a need of $2.5 million to support the Precision Agriculture Equipment Technology facility renovation and program launch.
 In large part, thanks to a $1.2 million grant awarded by the Economic Development Administration (EDA), we have successfully more than 90% of our goal.

 In the final stretch, we are seeking forty (40) gifts of $5,000 each, a.k.a. the Final Forty.